BeakerDAO/sqrt/README.md

 ```

 To use the library, you have to tell it in your test files how to instantiate your component and call your methods.
-We explain in the following subsections how to use the library
+We explain in the following subsections how to do so

 ## Test Environments